school-interview/school-interview-system/backend/README.md

 poetry shell
 ```

-If you just wanna execute a command in the command, you can use `poetry run` command.
+If you just wanna execute a command in the environment, you can use `poetry run` command.

 ```
 poertry run <command here...>